jasciullo/Sciullo-Portfolio/critique-by-design.md

 ![Shared plot for emissions and gas production](shared_plot_for_emissions_and_gas_production.png)

-To further stress the point that (though this is a horribly myopic perspective) that emissions and gas production are trending in opposite directions, we will plot the emissions **per** gas production.
+To further stress the point that (though this is a horribly myopic perspective) that emissions and gas production are trending in opposite directions, the redesign will plot the emissions **per** gas production.

 ![Normalized ratio of emissions to gas production](normalized_ratio_of_emissions_to_gas_production.png)